 Frequently Asked Questions

-1. What is the difference between counter depth and standard depth?
+1. What is the difference between counter depth and standard depth refrigerators?

-The difference between standard depth and counter-depth refrigerators is that a standard depth refrigerator adds 6-8 inches.
+The difference between standard depth and counter-depth refrigerators is that a standard depth refrigerator adds 6 to 8 inches.
 A counter-depth refrigerator does not protrude as much from your cabinets, giving you more space in your kitchen layout.